Supply chain operations reference: Use example based on SCOR 1.0 to SCOR 12.0

-With the French supplier, the company “Pulls components from France based on production volumes”.
-The key word here is “pulls”, as it describes a "just-in-time" strategy adopted with this supplier.
+With the French supplier, the company pulls components from France based on production volumes.
+The key word here is pulls, as it describes a just-in-time strategy adopted with this supplier.
 What is the syntax used by SCOR to represent a pull-mode supply?

-The Source process descriptions in SCOR 8.0 offers a description that resonates well with the needs of the example: S2 “Source Make-to-Order Product”.
+The Source process descriptions in SCOR 12.0 offers a description that resonates well with the needs of the example: S2 “Source Make-to-Order Product”.

-Lastly, the distribution strategy chosen by the manufacturing company is “Ship weekly finished goods to a Distribution Warehouse based in Central Europe".
+Lastly, the distribution strategy chosen by the manufacturing company is to ship weekly finished goods to a distribution warehouse based in Central Europe.
 The description suggests that a weekly shipment is closer to a forecast-based rather than a just-in-time policy.
-A shipment is a delivery process, so we must look under the “Deliver” tree.
-By browsing the Level 2 processes in the model we must look for a process configuration that corresponds to the forecast-based policy.
-We find that in D1 “Deliver Stocked Product”.
+A shipment is a delivery process, so we must look under the Deliver tree.
+By browsing the Level 2 processes in the model, we must look for a process configuration that corresponds to the forecast-based policy.
+We find that in D1 “Deliver Stocked Product.”

-The SCOR paradigm demands that whenever a unit of the chain sources, there must be some other unit that delivers.
-Similarly, any delivery process requires a correspondent sourcing process at the other end of the link.
+The SCOR paradigm demands that whenever a unit of the supply chain sources, there must be some other unit that delivers.
+Similarly, any delivery process requires a corresponding sourcing process at the other end of the link.
 So the mapping of the processes of the supply chain is completed, and can be depicted as in the following illustration.

 We see now that we don't need any more the descriptions in the boxes.
 By just reading the SCOR syntax we immediately capture the salient processes that occur in this chain.

-The syntax of the model allows “to speak the same language”.
-As a matter of fact, if we were to use the “orthodox” representation of a SCOR mapping, we would build a “thread diagram” like the one in the below picture.
+The syntax of the model allows professionals to speak the same language.
+As a matter of fact, if we were to use the “orthodox” representation of a SCOR mapping, we would build a thread diagram like the one in the below picture.
 This is perfectly correspondent to the initial geographical picture, but it contains much more embedded information (we can call it a meta-model) in a more structured and elegant way.
 The arrows themselves represent the direction of the material flow.

 Supply chain modeling

-The implementation of the SCOR helps with the utilization of the supply chain model.
+The implementation of the SCOR model helps with the utilization of the supply chain model.
 Companies usually integrate SCOR into their existing practices, which helps them reach their business goals and optimize their activities.

-A project that includes SCOR model is usually built in these steps:
+A project that includes the SCOR model is usually built in these steps: